awirix/awirix/README.md

 local M = {}

 --- This step may be omitted if this extension does not provide searching functionality.
---- Might be the case if it is dedicated to the single show/movie/book/...
+--- Might be the case if it is dedicated to a single show, movie, book, etc.
 --- @type Search
 M.search = {
-   handler = function(query, ctx) return {} end
+   handler = function(query, ctx)
+      ctx.error('Not implemented')
+      return {}
+   end
 }

 --- Layers may be omitted (nil or 0 length) if this extension does not provide such functionality (e.g. just search and watch, no seasons, no episodes).